quat1024/AutoThirdPerson/README.md

 Parallel building has been disabled in `gradle.properties`, because there seems to be some bug where if you invoke multiple Looms at the same time they stomp on each other, and I wouldn't be surprised if there was a ForgeGradle bug too.
 Apologies in advance for the lost performance.

 Loom will sometimes explode with some nonsense about being unable to parse the version numbers provided in the `fabricApi.module` calls.
-If this happens just try again. (this might be related to the race condition)
+If this happens just try again.
+And again, and again, and again.
+Just keep trying.
+(I think it's some sort of race condition, where it fails and downloads the file at the same time, so the next time around it's been downloaded.)

 If ForgeGradle explodes with something about "ProjectScopeServices has been closed." that's some forgegradle bug with the daemon. `./gradlew --stop` fixes it.
 Yes, even if the daemon is already disabled, intellij sync always uses the daemon.
 It's a good idea to run `--stop` after touching any forgegrade projects (especially adding a new one)